 shall be a name (adhering to the system locale), that account_balance

-shall be a float of 6 left digits and 2 right digits (as is usual for most currencies) and, finally, that birth_date
+float of 6 left digits and 2 right digits (as is usual for most currencies) and,

 shall be a date of birth where the minimum age is 18.